dvvc/webpack-hello-world/README.md

 8. Install `purgecss-webpack-plugin` and `glob` `npm i -D purgecss-webpack-plugin glob`
 9. Add purgecss-webpack-plugin and a Tailwind processor to `webpack.config.js`
 10. Add a `deploy` script in `package.json`

+## Chapter 7: Generate Source Maps

+If you run `deploy` and load your page, you should see the network requests are quite small, probably less than 2KB per file.
+However, one side effect of this is when you try to debug your code, you'll just see gibberish.
+The solution for this is to add source maps, which are files that map the minimized code into the original source.

+## Steps
+1. Add the `devtool: source-map` entry to `webpack.config.js` and `sourceMap: true` to `uglifyjs-webpack-plugin`
+2. Modify the `optimize-css-assets-webpack-plugin` to generate annotations